Arbitration in Germany — Explained by an German Attorney

 Arbitration proceedings vs. state court proceedings

-Opting for arbitration instead of state court proceedings has numerous advantages.
-If legal systems are involved that are known for long proceedings (Italian Torpedo), a delay in the event of a dispute can be avoided by choosing arbitration.
 Furthermore, an arbitration award cannot be contested, thus eliminating the need for a multi-stage process.
-Only the (very limited) action for annulment before state courts and the enforcement process can shake the judgement.
+Only the (very limited) action for annulment before state courts can affect the arbitration judgement.
 Overall, a faster and more efficient solution can therefore be found for commercial law conflicts in many cases.
 Speed often goes hand in hand with a reduction in costs.
 However, this does not necessarily have to be the case for every arbitration procedure.
-It is quite conceivable that arbitral proceedings are more expensive than state court proceedings.
-International arbitral proceedings in particular are considered more expensive.
+It is quite possible that arbitral proceedings are more expensive than state court proceedings.
 However, you can buy arbitration decisions that have been made by experienced arbitrators and are also enforceable not only in Germany but also abroad.

 In any case, the decisive factor for arbitration is enforcement.
 Enforcement of foreign judgements can pose enormous legal and factual problems for the courts in the country of enforcement and may fail.
 In contrast, arbitral awards are subject to an international treaty: the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 10 June 1958.
 This treaty provides only very limited possibilities for refusing enforcement and usually leads to successful enforcement of the judgment obtained.